frenchy64/analyze/README.md

 - work out how to analyze a leiningen `project.clj` file
 - analyze `clojure.core`
-- get rid of requirement to provide namespace
 - does each expression have a line number attached?
 - try evaling the Expr forms returned by the analyzer and see what happens
 - Review SOURCE var
 - use :locals if necessary
-- should we clump all literals into :op :literal ?

 # Examples